Azure/iotedge/edgelet/doc/est.md

-# Configuring aziot-edged with EST
+# Authenticate a Device Using Certificates Issued Dynamically via EST

 This document covers how to configure aziot-edged to issue device identity and Edge CA certificates over EST.